0x50-0x42/latex/Topic3/session6/extra.md

 * Web-related icons are also supported by $\LaTeX$ via the `fontawesome` package.

-I faced some problems while compiling my text document in TeXstudio, it said `fontawesome.sty` not found.
+I faced some problems while compiling my tex document in TeXstudio, it said `fontawesome.sty` not found.

 So I googled and found that it will resolved on running:
 ```bash